Extended Health Benefits Seniors’ Program

 Each person registered on this program is provided with an Alberta Blue Cross identification card.
 Please carry this card with you at all times to access services.

 If your pharmacist does not accept direct billing, you will have to pay your pharmacist and claim reimbursement by submitting a completed Alberta Blue Cross Health Services Claim Form (available from your pharmacist or online at www.ab.bluecross.ca/forms.html).
+Submit your form with original receipts to Alberta Blue Cross for reimbursement.
 Reimbursement will be mailed to you at your home address.

 Alberta Blue Cross allows all dental offices to bill Alberta Blue Cross directly for services provided to you.
 Show your card and you will only be required to pay amounts not covered by your plan.